Son of a Cleaning Lady

 Presence: Presence means attention.
 In a distracted world, being fully present is a superpower.
 Meditation, breathing exercises, or even deliberate breaks train the mind to focus.
 This same muscle helps in high-stakes meetings, hard conversations, or strategy sessions where every detail matters.

 Positivity: Humans are wired to focus on the negative.
-Positivity retrains that wiring.
+Positivity reinforces that wiring.
 Gratitude lists, reframing setbacks, or deliberately naming what’s going well aren’t “fluff.”
 They strengthen resilience and allow you to push forward when challenges hit.

 Think of the mind as software: reflection debugs it, presence stabilizes it, positivity upgrades it.
 Ignore it, and you’ll run on corrupted code.